 Some people re-africanize diaspora expressions, what often remains speculative.
 Others stick to the Spanish version, which lacks the precise tonal language.
 Finally there are different discourses depending on whether one speaks of Yemayá (Cuba), Iemanjá (Brazil) or Yemọja (Nigeria).
 Every spelling is an attempt to render spoken language, therefore all versions make sense and are right according to their current origin.

 Since this is a blog, and not an academic paper, I will write with a free mind.
 The readers of this blog have knowledge about Yorùbá related themes and most Olorisha with internet-access today are multilingual and familiar with at least two of the languages: Yorùbá, English, Spanish and Portuguese.
 Depending on the content I will choose different ways of spelling.
 Nigerian themes, if possible, with proper Yorùbá-orthography (which some browsers have problems with), interviews with Cuban Babalawo following Lukumí or common articles in a simple “English-Yoruba”, without dotted vowels or tonal markings.
 I just can’t add English plural-markers to Yorùbá-words, sorry ooo!
 Important for me is the general readability and the reading flow.
-I hope you enjoy the articles and artworks.
+I hope you enjoy the articles.

 Mo dupe!
 Thank you!
 Gracias!
 Obrigado!